syncfusion-content/winui-docs/winui/Installation/Installation-Errors.md

 ### Problem

-**Error Message:** Your license for Syncfusion Essential Studio for WinUI has been expired since {date}.
+**Error Message:** Your license for Syncfusion&reg; Essential Studio&reg; for WinUI has been expired since {date}.
 Please renew your subscription and try again.

 **Online Installer**